vulinh64/vulinh64.github.io/blog/2026-05-08-how-to-jpa-entity-equals-and-hashcode.md

 ## The Full Implementation (Where the Magic Happens)

-Plot twist: you've already seen the spoiler.
+You've already seen the spoiler.
 It's bullet #2 from the [TL;DR](#tldr).
 Grab the source from [`AbstractEntity` on GitHub](https://github.com/vulinh64/spring-base-commons/blob/main/src/main/java/com/vulinh/data/base/AbstractEntity.java), drop it into your project, have your entities extend it, and go enjoy a coffee.

 <details>